askrinnik/MyHomeLib.NET/README.md

 # MyHomeLib.NET
-.NET implementation of a library for MyHomeLib database processing
+.NET implementation of a library for MyHomeLib database processing.

+A source code is based on https://github.com/OleksiyPenkov/MyHomeLib.git